Ben216k/Patched-Sur/README.md

 ## Compatibility
 To see if your Mac is supported [click here](https://bensova.gitbook.io/big-sur/supported-macs).

-(Basically it says if you have a 2012/2013 Mac it'll be terrible but anything else is better).
+(Basically it says if you have anything older than a 2012/2013 Mac it'll be terrible).

 ## Credits